 Bank Deposits are Secure

 Canadian banks are well-managed, well-capitalized and well-regulated.
-In fact, the World Economic Forum has rated the Canadian banking system number one in the world for safety and soundness for eight years running.
 In the unlikely instance of a bank failure in Canada, your deposits in your Canadian dollar savings and chequing accounts (up to $100,000) are protected.
 The institution must be a member of the Canada Deposit Insurance Corporation (CDIC), and it’s important to note that all Canadian banks that take retail deposits are members of CDIC.

 Interest rates for different products are set by each bank.
 The decision on how much interest to charge on a loan depends on how risky the loan is and the prices that banks and other lenders pay to raise funds in the broader marketplace.
 Once again, Canada has a very competitive banking industry, so shop around.

 Banks in Canada also offer a variety of savings accounts to help you save your money.
 The government of Canada has created special registered savings accounts that accumulate earnings tax-free.

 Canada has a national system of banking where, in addition to many smaller and regional banks that provide local competition, the five largest banks compete across the country with branches in each of the ten provinces.
 The benefits of this national system mean that you have access to similar products at the same price regardless of where you live in Canada.
 Canadians also have access to a national network of 6,300 branches, 18,775 bank-owned ABMs, debit payment services at more than 450,000 retailers in Canada as well as internet, mobile and telephone banking.

 You can open a bank account in Canada if you meet the requirements that are set out in the Access to Basic Banking Services Regulations under the Bank Act.
 You can open a bank account even if:

 - you don’t have money to put in the account right away, or